-This course was create more recently in 2016 and features a different professor.
-Although, you can probably expect to find some redundant content between the two courses, scripting is something that will benefit from more practice.
+This course created in 2016 and features a different professor.
+Although you can probably expect to find some redundant content between the two courses, scripting is something that will benefit from more practice.
 So, it’s not a bad idea to go other the same things a few times.

 Additionally, you may find that you like the teaching style of one professor over the other, so it’s worth checking out both courses which are included in the monthly membership price.

 Scripting in After Effects may seem scary if you haven’t ever done any programming, but just like with anything else, a little practice and some good resources will go a long way.
 And before you know it, you may just find yourself writing the next great script that will be used by artists around the world.
 Or maybe, you’ll just write something to make your life a little easier.